personal photo of Álvaro García-Barragán

 • Use LLM based on transformers, pretrained and finetuning.

-• Use emebddings search.
+• Use embeddings search.

 • Deploy web service in a linux server ( flask, brat, prodigy).